Why do we need to complete audits?

-Audits enable you to provide valid, up to date evidence to the CQC that you are managing the Care Planning Audit process effectively and meeting the required regulations such as:
+Audits enable you to provide valid, up to date evidence to the CQC that you are managing the safeguarding process effectively and meeting the required regulations such as:

 - Regulation 17: Good governance

-Findings: what does the care planning audit tell you?
+Findings: what does the safeguarding audit tell you?

 So, what happens next?